What to expect for your personal finances in 2018 | Taiwan News

 However, there will be lower demand for homes prone to natural disasters, following this year's string of hurricanes, wildfires and floods.

 There will also be a geographic reaction to the tax plan.
-If proposals to eliminate the ability to deduct certain home interest and property taxes become law, that could dampen enthusiasm for homes in expensive and high-tax areas such as parts of the Northeast and much of the West.
+The shrunken deduction for home interest and property taxes could dampen enthusiasm for homes in expensive and high-tax areas such as parts of the Northeast and much of the West.
 However, a major increase in the standard deduction should help boost demand in the Midwest and South, where few mortgages and property tax bills are large enough to warrant itemized deductions.

 Trulia expects prices to rise across the county at a slower rate as the market starts to come into more balance.
 And for renters, the rate of rent will increase further but at a more modest pace thanks to new construction.